OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/zone/index.md

 # Zonal Architecture

-In this document, we discuss an example of a zonal architecture using the TOSCA SofDCar profile.
+This document holds an example of a zonal architecture using the TOSCA SofDCar profile.
 This zonal architecture consists of several zones inside the vehicle in which also cloud services are integrated.

 ## Scenario